ianthehenry/httprintf/README.md

 This is my personal invented-here tool that scratches an itch that only I have.

-`httpure` has very few dependencies.
+`httprintf` has very few dependencies.
 It is written entirely in shell.
 It only uses common executables, like `file` and `awk`.
 Things you have.
 I assume.

 It half-heartedly wishes it were fully portable to any POSIX system, but it isn't, because figuring out how to do things in a POSIX-compliant way feels a lot like autoflagellation.